 Examples of Conjunctive adverbs

-The conjunctive adverbs in the following examples have been italicized for easy identification.
+The conjunctive adverbs in the following examples are in bold for easy identification.

 The following exercises will help you gain greater understanding about how conjunctive adverbs work.
 Choose the best answer to complete each sentence.

 - You need to put more effort into your work; ________________, you won’t get a passing grade.

 Answer: 2.
 You need to put more effort into your work; otherwise, you won’t get a passing grade.

 - We wanted to spend the day at the beach; ______________________, it rained so we stayed home.

 Answer: 3.
 We wanted to spend the day at the beach; however, it rained so we stayed home.

 - She is a very smart girl; __________________, it’s not at all surprising that she gets such good grades.